dundd2/Draw-the-Word-Fong-Chung-Sir/README.md

    - Simply visit this link in your web browser: [https://dundd2.github.io/Draw-the-Word-Fong-Chung-Sir/](https://dundd2.github.io/Draw-the-Word-Fong-Chung-Sir/)

+### Progressive Web App Support

+- Install the web experience to your home screen or desktop directly from supported browsers.
+- Enjoy offline practice thanks to cached assets, persistent stats, and the new connection banner that lets you know when you're offline or back online.
+- Daily goals, tips, and attempt history continue to work without a network connection.

 **2. Play Offline (Standalone Application):**
 The standalone executable is built using **Electron**, allowing for a cross-platform desktop experience.